PrismLauncher/prismlauncher.org/src/wiki/getting-started/install-of-alternatives.md

 While on some modpacks/with some mods they're going to work good, with others they might be *very* unstable so be well aware of what you're doing.
 If you have issues, use OptiFine.

+You can use [Sinytra Connector](https://modrinth.com/mod/connector) to run many Fabric mods on Forge.

 **Don't report issues with those on upstream's Discord support channels!**

 ### <img src="https://raw.githubusercontent.com/Asek3/Rubidium/e3aea98992e110b41ceed5ab128c81ff6fd98fa0/src/main/resources/icon.png" height="20"> Rubidium